Skip to main content

 set_properties

-Set core document properties such as title, creator, subject, and description to define metadata for a Word document.
+Set core document properties including title, creator, subject, and description.
+Leave fields empty to preserve existing values.

 Instructions